NBA Draft

 flemings-on-ball-v-off-ball

-Houston was more efficient on actions that commonly led to the highest-value shot attempts in basketball1, got out in transition & set up their big men more frequently in the possessions Kingston functioned as the only ballhandler.
+Houston was more efficient on actions that commonly led to the highest-value shot attempts in basketball[3], got out in transition and set up their big men more frequently in the possessions Kingston functioned as the only ballhandler.

 kingston-on-ball-changes